Skip to main content

 Unsure how claims and payment work for your health plan?
 Learn what to do during your provider visit and what to expect after it.

 Once a claim is processed, the plan mails you an Explanation of Benefits (EOB).
+An EOB is not a bill.
 It explains how much of the costs have been paid by your health plan and how much you may have to pay.
-The provider will then send you a bill for any remaining costs.

 Contact us